noviflow/novidemo/README.md

 <br>
 <br>
 <img src="./resources/SwitchDetection.png" alt="lab setup" width="75%" height="75%" />
-<figcaption>Figure 7: Initialize Switch pop-up requesting switch and controller IP addresses (white boxes)</figcaption>
+<figcaption>Figure 8: Display the active ports on the switch and how they will be configured</figcaption>
 <br>
 <br>